Search the Health Library

 No, all applications are evaluated individually on their merit.
 Given the quality of the applicant pool, awardees will need to exhibit extraordinary capabilities and potential no matter their department/division/school.

 Yes, resources for tuition are available for scholars’ formal degree programs and approved courses that are in alignment with the scholars’ required curriculum, research training, and career development goals.
-Please be aware that tuition support paid on behalf of faculty is considered taxable income.
+Please be aware that tuition support paid on behalf of faculty is considered taxable income and may have major implications on your tax burden and withholdings.

 No, KL2 Scholars may not receive salary support from other US Public Health Service sources (NIH, CDC, FDA, etc).
 Non-federal grants can be used to support the remaining effort.
 Grants from private foundations, voluntary organizations (Heart Association, Cancer Society), and professional societies are all acceptable.

-No, appointed KL2 scholars may apply for K08 or K23 support.
+No, appointed KL2 scholars may apply for K08 or K23 support and are strongly encouraged to do so before the end of the second year of the award.
 If successful, they move from one mechanism to the other.
-However, the total combined K award time can't exceed 6 years depending upon the guidelines of individual institutes within NIH.
+However, the total combined K award time can't exceed 6 years, depending upon the guidelines of individual institutes within NIH.
 The goal is to have KL2 awardees "graduate" as quickly as possible to NIH funding.
 Typically, this would be an NIH career development award in the K series.

 No, a faculty appointment in Medicine, Public Health, Nursing or Engineering is required for the KL2 appointment.
 If you are currently in your last fellowship year but will be appointed to the faculty on or before July 1, 2015, you will need to submit a letter from the department/division indicating this pending appointment in your application.